Twitter Brutally Mocks Melania Trump For Only Wearing One Glove To SOTU

 “Melania with a respectful tribute to Michael Jackson, only wearing one glove, not blackface.
 That’s how it’s done,” one person wrote.

-There were also supporters of the first lady who slammed people for taking such an interest in Melania’s glove situation.
+There were also supporters of the first lady, who slammed people for taking such an interest in Melania’s glove situation.

 I can’t believe the internet is so perplexed by Melania’s glove ????????♀️ it’s rude to shake hands with gloves on (especially inside) and she would have greeted people before walking in, she left one on to preserve the look (Burberry, gloves by Bottega)????????♀️ #leavemelaniaalone #manners